AlexArchive/c6-equivalents-in-c5/README.md

 ```
 ## Index initializers

-Index initializers offer a more elegant way to give dictionaries and other objects with indexers an initial set of elements.
+Index initializers offer a more elegant way to give an initial set of elements to dictionaries and other similarly indexed objects.

 C# 6:
 ```c#